12. General Tools

 The Font selector widget is a convenient shortcut when you want to set font properties for textual information (feature labels, decoration labels, map legend text, …).
 Clicking the drop-down arrow shows some or all of the following options:

 Clear Current Text Format to unset any assigned text format to the widget (available only in some contexts)

 menu with the active font checked (at the top)

 Configure Format…: same as pressing the font selector widget.
-It opens a dialog to set text format parameters.
-Depending on the context, it can be the OS default Text format dialog or the QGIS custom dialog with advanced formatting options (opacity, orientation, buffer, background, shadow, …) as described in section Formatting the label text.
+It opens the Text format dialog, providing advanced formatting options such as color, opacity, orientation, HTML notation, buffer, background, shadow, …

 Copy Format of the text